-PVA (Polyvinyl alcohol) is a synthetic hydrophilic polymer; its ideal biocompatibility, bioadhesive, and film-forming characteristics played a significant role in developing the hydrogel scaffolds for skin tissue engineering concepts.24 Zhang et al. fabricated novel composite lignin - chitosan - PVA hydrogel has an ideal wound dressing, with excellent antioxidant and antibacterial activity.
-However, despite the excellent biocompatibility and antibacterial activity of PVA-chitosan composite hydrogel, its poor mechanical strength limits its application to wound dressings.
-Also, PVA-chitosan composite hydrogel cannot satisfy the injury dressing prerequisites as an environmental conditioner for speeding up the skin tissue regeneration process.
-Further, the sulfonate groups in the lignin's structure shaped ionic bonds with amino groups in the chitosan, increases the hydrogel's mechanical strength (tractable pressure up to 46.87 MPa), the protein adsorption limit, and the hydrogel's ability to manage the wound environment.
-In a murine injury model, the lignin-chitosan-PVA hybrid hydrogel significantly worked on injury mending.
+PVA is a synthetic hydrophilic polymer; its ideal biocompatibility, bioadhesive, and film-forming characteristics played a significant role in developing the hydrogel scaffolds for skin tissue engineering concepts.16 Zhang et al fabricated novel composite lignin - chitosan (CS) - PVA hydrogel has an ideal wound dressing, with excellent antioxidant and antibacterial activity.
+However, despite the excellent biocompatibility and antibacterial activity of PVA-CS composite hydrogel, its poor mechanical strength limits its application to wound dressings.
+Also, PVA-CS composite hydrogel cannot satisfy the injury dressing prerequisites as an environmental conditioner for speeding up the skin tissue regeneration process.
+Further, the sulfonate groups in the lignin's structure shaped ionic bonds with amino groups in the CS, increases the hydrogel's mechanical strength (tractable pressure up to 46.87 MPa), the protein adsorption limit, and the hydrogel's ability to manage the wound environment.
+In a murine injury model, the lignin-CS-PVA hybrid hydrogel significantly worked on injury mending.
 Besides, the novel hydrogel offers new freedoms for exceptionally effective treatment of skin tissue defects.

 Recently, tissue regeneration concepts had been a promising approach for the restoration of defective skin tissues.
-However, due to its 3D scaffolding nature and moisture-retaining property, topical hydrogels played a significant role in the burn wound healing process compared to other hydrogels involved in the skin tissue regeneration process.25 Uppuluri et al. developed the icariin-loaded PVA/Agar hydrogel scaffold and implanted it on the burnt tissue defects for restoring the damaged extracellular matrix.
-The characterisation studies such as FTIR (Fourier transform infrared), differential scanning calorimetry (DSC), and X-ray powder diffraction (XRD) revealed the chemical structure, melting enthalpy, and compatibility of the developed hydrogel scaffolds.
-Further, in the case of FESEM (Field Emission Scanning Electron Microscopy) results, it was clearly shown that icariin exhibited ideal spreading in the interconnected network structure of the developed PVA/Agar hydrogel scaffolds.
-Additionally, the wound healing potential, confirmed at the end of 21 days by histopathological analysis, provided visual proof for the reepithelisation potential of icariin-based PVA / agar hydrogel scaffolds.
+However, due to its 3D scaffolding nature and moisture-retaining property, topical hydrogels played a significant role in the burn wound healing process compared to other hydrogels involved in the skin tissue regeneration process.17 Uppuluri et al developed the icariin-loaded PVA/Agar hydrogel scaffold and implanted it on the burnt tissue defects for restoring the damaged extracellular matrix.
+The characterisation studies such as FTIR (Fourier transform infrared), differential scanning calorimetry, and X-ray powder diffraction revealed the chemical structure, melting enthalpy, and compatibility of the developed hydrogel scaffolds.
+Further, in the case of FESEM (field emission scanning electron microscopy) results, it was clearly shown that icariin exhibited ideal spreading in the interconnected network structure of the developed PVA/Agar hydrogel scaffolds.
+Additionally, the